Almost every person on earth is in one of his own life race! Not just me, each one of you is chasing your own dream.

 Fear keeps one grounded and humble.
 To quote one example, I can use my own self.
 I, as a blogger, know that, you, my readers are the driving force for my write-ups and content is the king.
 If I ever take you for granted and just write and publish a post just for the sake of it, I know I will lose one of my valuable readers.
 So, that fear keeps me aware that I need to deliver a good content every single time so that it can help my readers, perhaps.

-Hence, having a slight amount of you is good to keep one humble.
+Hence, having a slight amount of fear is good to keep one humble.

 You may also like to read: How to age gracefully?